serai-dex/serai/docs/processor/UTXO Management.md

 there is a `max_outputs_per_tx`, there is a `max_inputs_per_tx`.
 When the amount of inputs belonging to Serai exceeds `max_inputs_per_tx`, a TX merging them is created.
-This TX incurs fees yet has no outputs mapping to burns to amortize them over, creating an insolvency.
+This TX incurs fees yet has no outputs mapping to burns to amortize them over, accumulating operating costs.

 Please note that this merging occurs in parallel to create a logarithmic execution, similar to how outputs are also processed in parallel.